passariello/superDemo/.github/README.md

 From Docker you can run superDemo.client on the browser and enjoy my fatigue.
 Inside /client/data you have config options.

-## manage db

-Please, download and install MongoDB Compass from <https://www.mongodb.com/products/compass>.

 ## what's in this version

 1) Docker setup in all parts
 2) React version with webpack installed
-3) Mongodb server works
-4) API punkapi full support
+3) API punkapi full support

 ## about project